B.Sc. Biomedical Sciences

 Dr Louise Bright is Director of Research and Business Engagement at the University of South Wales.
-She is also Chair of the Gender Equality Sub Group and University Ethics Committee.

 Louise was the Associate Director of the Leadership Foundation for Higher Education with responsibility for Wales.
 This role built on her experience of developing research students and academics to become effective researchers.
 Louise is a peer reviewer for the HR Excellence in Research Award and is a member of the Chief Science Advisor for Wales Task and Finish Group which is considering women in Science, Technology, Engineering and Medical research in Wales.

 Before moving into management, her research focused on freezing oocytes from patients whose fertility is threatened by chemotherapy or radiotherapy.
 This work was funded by the Leukemia Research Appeal for Wales and involved the use of many novel techniques such as cryopreservation and double immuno fluorescent staining.
 Following her PhD, she successfully established a new, externally funded group that explored the pathogenesis of endometriosis.
 She now uses her own experience of being a research active academic to help others fulfill their potential.